15 great trails to ride in fall

 The 10 miles between Stacy and North Branch, paralleling but out of sight of I-35, include bogs lined with golden rushes, maples turning orange, red pines, creek crossings and grazing horses on picturesque farmsteads.

-Paul Bunyan in northern Minnesota : Lots of great fall color and lakes along this trail from Brainerd/Baxter to Walker and Bemidji.
+Paul Bunyan in northern Minnesota: You'll find lots of great fall color and lakes along this trail from Brainerd/Baxter to Walker and Bemidji.

-Grand Rounds in Minneapolis : An urban dream on parkways along the Mississippi River and Chain of Lakes.
+Grand Rounds in Minneapolis: This route, a national scenic byway, is an urban dream on parkways along the Mississippi River and Chain of Lakes.

-Old Abe in western Wisconsin : A bucolic path along the Chippewa River between Chippewa Falls and Cornell, with heron sightings almost guaranteed.
+Old Abe in western Wisconsin: This bucolic path follows the Chippewa River between Chippewa Falls and Cornell, with heron sightings almost guaranteed.

-Great River in southwest Wisconsin : Along the Mississippi between Trempealeau National Wildlife Refuge and Onalaska, over bottomlands and bogs.
+Great River in southwest Wisconsin: This peaceful trail follows the Mississippi between Trempealeau National Wildlife Refuge and Onalaska, over bottomlands and bogs.
 You'll see plenty of migrating waterfowl.

-Red Cedar in western Wisconsin : A serene stretch along the Red Cedar River from Menomonie to the Chippewa River, through Downsville.
-Watch for wild turkeys.
+Red Cedar in western Wisconsin: Watch for wild turkeys on this serene stretch along the Red Cedar River from Menomonie to the Chippewa River, through Downsville.

-Crystal Lake : A paved, 10-mile path that parallels the highway from Boulder Junction to Northern Highland-American Legion State Forest, where it winds around the lakes and through the popular campgrounds.
+Crystal Lake: A paved, 10-mile path, part of the Heart of Vilas County system, it parallels the highway from Boulder Junction to Northern Highland-American Legion State Forest, where it winds around the lakes and through the popular campgrounds.

 More trails and festivals